 Solange Azagury-Partridge is a British designer known for her jewellery and interiors.
 Based in London, she is the founder of her own brand called Solange.
 Self-taught, the first piece of jewellery Solange designed was her own engagement ring in 1987.
 Encouraged by friends, she began producing pieces and, very quickly, a collection and business were born.

-By 1995, Solange had opened her unique red velvet-lined boutique on London's Westbourne Grove.
-The boutique and her idiosyncratic designs were received to critical and commercial success attracting celebrities and tastemakers alike.
+By 1995, Solange opened her unique red velvet-lined boutique on London's Westbourne Grove.
+The boutique and her idiosyncratic designs were received a critical and commercial success, attracting celebrities.

 In 2008, Solange created a collection of art pieces, including clocks, rugs, precious objects, tables and a chandelier encrusted with 175 carats of diamonds.
 Entitled Unwearable Jewels, the pieces were exhibited in New York.